burturt/bacccweb-docker/README.md

 # web2 Looking Glass
 - Exploit is command injection.
 Users shouldn't be able to modify files, but there is no guarentee.
 Possible abuse.
 # web2 Looking Glass Offline
 - Commands outputs are faked.
-Allows running the machine on offline systems.
+Allows running the machine on offline systems or systems where internet access/runtime length is metered.